garlic1234567/Catching-inter-modal-artifacts/README.md

 2. DGM4 Dataset: Used to validate the cross-modal generalizability of the proposed BRM and DFFM modules.
 All the configurations are the same to HAMMER(https://github.com/rshaojimmy/MultiModal-DeepFake).

 ## Reproduction on DGM4
-In the folder named [reproduction](./reproduction), we provide our code of reproducting CLIP, ViLT and HAMMER on the DGM4 dataset.
-We directly use the official code of HAMMER provided in [here](https://github.com/rshaojimmy/MultiModal-DeepFake), but train the model on 2 A6000 GPUs.
+In the [reproduction](./reproduction) folder, we provide the implementation for reproducting the performance of CLIP, ViLT and HAMMER on the DGM4 dataset.

+### Experimental Setup
+- Hardware: All the three methods are reproduced on 2 A6000 GPUs.
+- HAMMER: For reproducing HAMMER, we directly use the official implementation of HAMMER provided in [HAMMER repository](https://github.com/rshaojimmy/MultiModal-DeepFake).
+- CLIP and ViLT: The reproduction of CLIP and ViLT is based on the methodology described in Section 5.1 of the paper *Detecting and Grounding Multi-Modal Media Manipulation*.

 ## Training and Testing for TFL
 ### Training